Ben Witherington III: Career

-From 1982 to 1983 he had been a faculty member of the Duke Divinity School, and the High Point College.
+From 1982 to 1983 he had been a faculty member of the Duke Divinity School and the High Point College.
 In 1988, 1990, 1992, he was a visiting professor of the Gordon–Conwell Theological Seminary.
-He was a research fellow (1992), and member (1996) at the Robinson College from the Cambridge University.
+He was a research fellow (1992), and member (1996) at Robinson College, Cambridge University.

 He is a member of the Society of Biblical Literature, Society for the Study of the New Testament and the Institute for Biblical Research.

 In 1982, he was ordained as a Methodist elder.
 Witherington has presented seminars for churches, colleges and biblical meetings in the United States, England, Estonia, Russia, Europe, South Africa, Zimbabwe and Australia.
 He has also led tours to Italy, Greece, Turkey, Israel, Jordan, and Egypt.

 His books The Jesus Quest and The Paul Quest were selected as top biblical studies works by the Evangelical magazine Christianity Today.
 Witherington has been seen on the History Channel, NBC, ABC, CBS, CNN, The Discovery Channel, A&E and PAX Network.
 He was featured in the BBC and PBS special entitled The Story of Jesus.